 These three outings provide options for accessible wildlife viewing and birding opportunities within an hour of Boise.
-They are beautiful locations at any time of day, but the best time to visit is morning and evening when wildlife tends to be more active, which will also help you avoid the heat in summer.
-Spring and fall are also great times of year as wildlife becomes more active and birds migrate.
+They are beautiful locations at any time of day, but the best time to visit is morning and evening when wildlife tends to be more active, which will also help you avoid the summer heat.
+Spring and fall are also great times of year, as wildlife becomes more active and birds migrate.

 Eagle Island State Park

-Getting There: 165 S Eagle Island Parkway, 3 miles west of Eagle.
-From Boise, take W State St / ID-44 W for approximately 11 miles.
+- Getting There: 165 S. Eagle Island Pkwy., three miles west of Eagle.
+From Boise, take West State Street/State Highway 44 West for approximately 11 miles.
 Turn left onto Eagle Island Parkway.
-Follow this paved two-lane road for 0.5 mile into the park.
+Follow this paved two-lane road for a half-mile into the park.

-Parking: Large paved parking lot.
+- Parking: Large paved parking lot.
 Turn right at a sign for the visitor center.
 There are at least eight designated accessible parking spots with curb cuts to the sidewalk, but most of the access aisles are only four feet wide.
-There are two van accessible spots with an eight feet wide aisle at the west end of the parking lot.
+There are two van-accessible spots with an eight-foot-wide aisle at the west end of the parking lot.

 Deer Flat National Wildlife Refuge

 A ramp made of composite boards leads to an enclosed wildlife viewing blind.
-The door is a bit difficult to open—I had to put some weight behind it—and there is a one inch lip at the threshold.
-The blind windows are covered by hinged doors and placed at sitting and standing height, and there are a couple of chairs available.
-It is very low light inside of the building, especially with all of the blind windows closed.
+The door is a bit difficult to open—I had to put some weight behind it—and there is a one-inch lip at the threshold.
+The blind windows are covered by hinged doors and placed at sitting and standing heights, and there are a couple of chairs available.
+There is very low light inside the building, especially with all of the blind windows closed.

 - Getting There: 13751 Upper Embankment Rd., Nampa.
-From Boise, take I-84 west to Exit 33, and turn right (west) onto Highway 55/Karcher Rd.
-Continue 3.5 miles and turn left onto Lake Ave.
-In 2.5 miles, turn right onto Roosevelt Ave.
-Turn left at Indiana Ave into the refuge, descending the hill and continuing to the visitor center.
+From Boise, take Interstate 84 west to exit 33, and turn right (west) onto State Highway 55/Karcher Road.
+Continue 3.5 miles and turn left onto Lake Avenue.
+In 2.5 miles, turn right onto Roosevelt Avenue.
+Turn left at Indiana Avenue into the refuge, descending the hill and continuing to the visitor center.

-Parking: Paved lot with two accessible parking spots with a four feet wide access aisle near the visitor center.
+- Parking: Paved lot with two accessible parking spots with a four-foot-wide access aisle near the visitor center.